daeuniverse/dae/docs/getting-started/run-on-macos.md

 ## Lima

+### Setup

-This chapter intruduces how to use [lima](https://github.com/lima-vm/lima) virtual machine to run dae, and proxy whole macOS host network.
+This section intruduces how to use [lima](https://github.com/lima-vm/lima) virtual machine to run dae, and proxy whole macOS host network.

 First, we should install `lima` and `socket_vmnet`.